Settled Minister Search Committee

 Katherine Fleming

-Katherine Fleming, Candidate for Settled Minister Search Committee
+Katherine Fleming, Settled Minister Search Committee

 I have been a member of First Parish since 2016, drawn in by the warmth and depth of this community.
 Over the years, I have found my home here through Covenant Groups, the music program, and community gatherings — from Harvest Moon Fair and stewardship lunches to potluck dinners and board game afternoons.
 Organized and thoughtful by nature, I bring strong facilitation skills and a genuine care for First Parish’s future to this role.
 I am honored to be considered for the Search Committee and committed to helping this congregation find the right settled minister for the next chapter of our shared journey.